TRAIL CONSTRUCTION & MAINTENANCE

 Austin parks foundation

-Eischen General Contracting (EGC) has worked with The Austin Parks Foundation (APF) on many park improvement and construction projects throughout various parks in Austin.
-Projects have included trailhead designs, kiosk installations, reinforced concrete and sidewalk repairs and the development and installation of the first nature playground in Austin that consisted of elements and textures from the earth such as tree logs, tree stump jumps and climbing logs.
+EGC has partnered with the Austin Parks Foundation (APF) on a variety of park improvement and construction projects across numerous parks throughout Austin.
+These projects have included trailhead design, kiosk installations, reinforced concrete and sidewalk repairs, as well as the development and installation of Austin’s first nature playground.
+This unique play space incorporates natural elements and textures—such as tree logs, stump jumps, and climbing structures—designed to connect children with the outdoors in a fun and engaging way.

 Some of the construction projects with APF include: